This was my first night in a shelter and it because of the pouring rain.

 So I snuggled deep down inside my bed and pulled my hat over my ears.

-It took me ages to go off.Mike on my left figures most of the even or was snoring in my ear.
+It took me ages to go off as Mike on my left figited for most of the even (and shivered) or was snoring in my ear.

-But eventually it was morning and cold .Very cold.
+But eventually it was morning and cold, very cold.

-But soon tea was being made and I munched a couple of power bars.
+I was slow to move and totally unorganized, but soon tea was being made and I munched a couple of power bars.

 Mike is a lovely man but has come on this trail I’ll prepared.
 With YouTube etc there is no excuse.